chris-mariner/chris-mariner/README.md

 # Hi there!

-I'm Chris, a second-year undergraduate student at the University of California, Santa Cruz.
+I'm Adira (formerly known as "Chris"), a third-year Environmental Sciences Undergraduate Student at the University of California, Santa Cruz.

+My current emphasis is on Environmental Data Science, with a focus on Geospatial Analysis.

+Please attribute any academic publications to "Christian Mariner", my Academic Name (shortened: "Chris Mariner").
+Otherwise, please use "Adira Mariner".

+Feel free to contact me at:
+* adira.mariner@ucsc.edu
+* cjmarine@ucsc.edu (alternative)